wasicse/TAFPred/README.md

 ## References

 1. Zhang, Tuo, Eshel Faraggi, and Yaoqi Zhou.
-“Fluctuations of Backbone Torsion Angles Obtained from NMR-Determined Structures and Their Prediction: Fluctuations of Backbone Torsion Angles.”
-Proteins: Structure, Function, and Bioinformatics 78, no. 16 (December 2010): 3353–62. https://doi.org/10.1002/prot.22842.
+“Fluctuations of backbone torsion angles obtained from NMR-determined structures and their prediction” Proteins: Structure, Function, and Bioinformatics 78, no. 16 (December 2010): 3353–62. https://doi.org/10.1002/prot.22842.